What is ASP?

 Compiling the component, running REGSVR32 MyDLL.dll

-2. Name and explain the different compatibility types when creating a COM component.
+2. Name and explain the different compatibility types when

 No Compatibility ?
 New GUID created, references from other components will not work